-Elissa has worked for a multinational media corporation, in the non-profit sector, in the renewable energy sector, and has supported small to medium businesses and social enterprises to flourish.
-She’s an ideas person and an action person – she makes things happen.
+I have worked for a multinational media corporation, in the non-profit sector, in the renewable energy sector, and have supported small to medium businesses and social enterprises to flourish.
+I am an ideas person and an action person – I make things happen.

-Elissa has run 5 times for public office.
-In 2013 she ran as the Greens federal candidate for Moreton, Queensland’s most marginal electorate.
-She ran on a platform of care (compassion, community and courage), attending countless public forums and some high profile radio and TV interviews.
-In 2010, again as the federal candidate for Moreton, she led a grassroots campaign that resulted in a doubling of the primary vote to secure 15.9% – one of the highest swings to The Greens in the country.
-Elissa ran as a candidate in the state by-election for Chatsworth in 2005, again in the state election for Chatsworth in 2006 and in the federal seat of Bonner in 2004.
+I have run 5 times for public office.
+In 2013 I ran as the Greens federal candidate for Moreton, Queensland’s most marginal electorate.
+I ran on a platform of care (compassion, community and courage), attending countless public forums and some high profile radio and TV interviews.
+In 2010, again as the federal candidate for Moreton, I led a grassroots campaign that resulted in a doubling of the primary vote to secure 15.9% – one of the highest swings to The Greens in the country.
+I ran as a candidate in the state by-election for Chatsworth in 2005, again in the state election for Chatsworth in 2006 and in the federal seat of Bonner in 2004.

 I have stopped running for federal public office as I refuse to renounce my ability to access UK dual citizenship should I wish to or need to access it one day, but also because I’ve discovered other ways to contribute to social and environmental change (e.g. supporting the work of The Green Institute and Green Agenda).